raymcdermott/sedulous/README.md

 - [X] Track an effect that may throw using `http`
 - [X] Track several effects that may throw using `http`
 - [X] Track a mix of the above (`prn`, `spit`, `http`)
+- [ ] Prove that the execution will survive machine failure
 - [ ] Have an optional number of retries
 - [ ] Have an optional exception that will stop retries
 - [ ] Have an optional function that will stop retries